 DIFFICULTIES IN STOCK IDENTIFICATION

-Because of their annual migration patterns, and with difficulties in sampling and studying these animals in the field, stock identification for beluga is currently not well defined.
-Determination of stocks for beluga is particularly important since in several areas beluga numbers have declined considerably over the past century.
-Because people wish to continue to hunt beluga, it is essential to have knowledge of stock structures, their distribution and population sizes in order to determine sustainable harvest levels.
+Because of their annual migration patterns and the difficulties of sampling and studying these animals in the field, stock identification for belugas is currently not well defined.
+Determination of stocks for belugas is particularly important since in several areas, beluga numbers have declined considerably over the past century.
+Since people wish to continue to hunt belugas, it is essential to have knowledge of stock structure, distribution and population size in order to determine sustainable harvest levels.

 USING GENETICS AND MIGRATION ROUTES

-A further complication arises because different genetic analyses yield conflicting results for beluga.
-Analysis of mitochondrial DNA from beluga harvested in and around Hudson Bay suggests that several separate stocks inhabit the area (Turgeon et al. 2012).
+A further complication arises because different genetic analyses yield conflicting results for belugas.
+Analysis of mitochondrial DNA from belugas harvested in and around Hudson Bay suggests that several separate stocks inhabit the area (Turgeon et al. 2012).
 In contrast, there is little evidence of separate stocks from analyses of nuclear DNA.
-As mitochondrial DNA is inherited maternally only, this suggests that maternally-led “cultural” stocks go to separate summering areas, but mix together during the mating season.
-This also means that hunters in the same community might take a single stock during the summer, but a mixture of two or more at other times of the year.
+As mitochondrial DNA is inherited from the mother only, this suggests that maternally-led “cultural” stocks go to separate summering areas, but mix together during the mating season.
+This also means that hunters in the same community might harvest from a single stock during the summer, but a mixture of two or more at other times of the year.

 Belugas are resident around Svalbard year round.
 During summer they spend most of their time close to glacier fronts (Lydersen et al. 2001).
 When the sea-ice forms they are “pushed” further offshore, but remain close to Svalbard.

-The Eastern High Arctic – Baffin Bay (also called “Somerset Island”) stock of belugas (blue on the map) is a shared stock between Canada and Greenland.
+The Eastern High Arctic – Baffin Bay (also called “Somerset Island”) stock of belugas is a shared stock between Canada and Greenland.
 These animals form a “summer aggregation” that spends the summer mainly in the Canadian High Arctic archipelago, with some animals also in Smith Sound.

 Belugas from the segment of the stock that migrate along the west coast of Greenland can be found from Qaanaaq in the north to Paamiut in the south in the fall, winter and spring.
 Belugas are rare along this coast in summer (NAMMCO 2000).
 Beluga migrate past the Upernavik region in October and are found later in the fall and winter between Disko Bay and Sisimiut (NAMMCO 2000).
 Heide-Jørgensen et al. (2003) estimated that the proportion of animals moving to West Greenland in the winter was approximately 15% (95% confidence limit 6-35%) based on satellite tagging data.